JoshData/printable-district-maps/README.md

 * database connection info
 * paths to the three ZIP files we downloaded earlier (which contain shapefiles), e.g. `path.join(getcwd(),"../data/coastline-good.zip")`

+The configuration file I used is in `osmbright-configure.py`.
+You'll at least need to change the database hostname and copy the file into the right place.

 Now run OSM Bright to generate the TileMill configuration:

 	mkdir -p ~/Documents/MapBox/project